-The string trimmer’s engine rotates fast enough that the lines of string at the base whip around with the force required to cut down grass, weeds, and other growth.
+The string trimmer’s engine rotates fast enough so that the line of string at the base whips around with the force required to cut down grass, weeds, and other growth.

 Q. What do I use a string trimmer for?

-For areas that a lawn mower can’t reach or cut properly, such as around a mailbox or tree base, a string trimmer efficiently targets and cuts down growth.
-It cuts problematic areas, but some stubborn patches may require weed killer, crabgrass killer, or other weed and feed products.
+For areas that a lawn mower can’t reach or cut properly, such as around a mailbox or a tree base, a string trimmer efficiently targets and cuts down growth.
+It cuts down problematic vegetation, although some stubborn patches may require weed killer, crabgrass killer, or other weed and feed products.

 Q. Are string trimmers dangerous?

-Trimmers can be dangerous since they fling debris at high rotations per minute (rpm), which is why proper safety features are built into the designs, and PPE should be worn when operating a string trimmer.
+Trimmers can be dangerous since they fling debris at high revolutions per minute (rpm), which is why proper safety features are built into the designs and PPE should be worn when operating a string trimmer.

 Q. How long do string trimmers last?

 String trimmers last many years with proper care.
 Replace the line when it runs out, charge the batteries when needed, and do routine maintenance on gas trimmers to ensure longevity.